npm/policies/conduct.md

 Please select the method of contact you think is most appropriate for the form of violation:

-* For urgent security issues, contact <security@npmjs.com>.
-Note that reset lost passwords are best handled by https://npmjs.com/support.
+* For urgent security issues, please open a ticket at <https://npmjs.com/support>.
   Requests to un-publish packages are not usually considered urgent security issues, as it is possible to [un-publish a package](https://docs.npmjs.com/cli/unpublish) within 24 hours of its first publish.
 Any publicly published package